vicenteherrera/starter-ml/README.md

 Each example has a `README.md` file explaining it.
 Continue reading down this page first for general instructions.

-* [_utils](_utils): General utilities, like a container with PyEnv and Poetry to use as an instant development shell.
+* [_utils](_utils): General utilities, like a container with PyEnv, Poetry and other binaries to use as an instant development shell.
 * [devpi](llm/devpi): Use `devpi` to cache and serve PiPY packages locally.
 * [jupyter_ml](llm/jupyter_ml): Lightweight way to use Jupyter Notebooks locally.
 * **llm (Large Language Models)**